dd-bim/egbt22trans/egbt22trans/README.txt

 The input and output files are specified after the options, first the path to the input file then the path to the output file.
+If the output file ommited, the output is written to the console.

 Examples:
 egbt22trans.exe -s 1 -t 3 input.txt output.txt